palkar22/NetSpectre7/README.md

 PingPilot is a desktop app designed to speed up your online gaming experience by using ML models that processes packets, only using the NPU.

-This project is made for the 2024 AMD Pervasive AI Developer Contest, for AMD Ryzen AI Processors.
 <br>

 <img align="right" width="370" height="290" src=https://github.com/user-attachments/assets/71142e5b-bce9-435d-bb1a-425f585c792e>